skip to main content

 Donate

-Donate to accelerate LGMD 2T research and bring hope to those affected.
+Donate to accelerate LGMD 2T/R19 and Congenital Muscular Dystrophy research and bring hope to those affected.
 Your gift supports vital initiatives like genetic testing and gene therapy, working towards a cure.

 Is my donation secure?
 We take the security of your donation very seriously.
 Your information is protected using SSL encryption, the same technology used by online banks and retailers.
 We partner with Square, a leading payment processor, to ensure your transaction is handled securely.
 Your sensitive data is never stored on our systems; it's encrypted and securely transmitted directly to Square's PCI-compliant servers.
 Learn more at Square.com.